FAQs

 A: Once students reach the appropriate level of science, they will be introduced to the most widely recognized theories of creation/origins and human biology.
 They will be shown how these theories relate with the Biblical text and our theological essentials.

-Evolution will be taught as a theory, as will; Intelligent design, young earth creationism and old earth creationism.
+Evolution will be taught as a theory, as will intelligent design, young earth creationism and old earth creationism.
 The original ACE curriculum teaches from a strict Young Earth creationist perspective.
 We do not think it is wise to teach this view only.
-We desire for our students to be aware and knowledgable of all theories so they can be equipped to respond to them in the secular world.
+We desire for our students to be aware and knowledgeable of all theories so they can be equipped to respond to them in the secular world.
 Therefore, we will supplement with other science curriculum to help provide a broader view.
 High School students will also be taught science from an apologetic perspective, alongside other questions of the faith.

 Q: Will GlenHaven Academy teach sex education or gender fluidity?

-A: No, we believe that sex education is best approached and taught in the home/family.
-We will teach basic health and hygiene in Science/P.E.
-Beyond this, we will always uphold a Biblical ethic in regard to sex, gender, and gender roles.
+A: No, we believe that sex education is best taught in the home/family.
+We will teach basic health and hygiene in the appropriate classes.
+Beyond this, we will always uphold a Biblical standard in regard to sex, gender, and gender roles.
 We reject the secular ideology that sex is subjective or relative.
-We believe and teach that sex and gender are biological, and God ordained.
+We believe and teach that sex and gender are both biological and God-ordained.

-Q: Will GlenHaven Academy teach Critical Race Theory, Intersectionality, The 1619 Project, or other revisionist histories?
+Q: Will GlenHaven Academy teach Critical Race Theory or other similar theories?

 Supplies List: